mvvvv/StereoKit-rust/hot_reloading.md

 ## 10. Validation performed

 - `cargo check` with the default features: no regression.
-- `cargo run --bin cargo-run_sk --features skc-shared -- --list`: 35 views of the `main` plugin listed without any StereoKit session.
+- `cargo run --bin main_hot_reloading --features skc-shared -- --list`: 35 views of the `main` plugin listed without any StereoKit session.
 - `--offscreen --test 20 --start "Test A"`: exit code 0 and a rendered screenshot file.
 - Real edit → auto-build → hot swap cycle: `begin/end/begin` traces, automatic re-selection of the active view, the